Published On: Jan 28 2014 11:57:23 PM CSTUpdated On: Feb 17 2015 01:00:00 AM CST

 2013: Danica Patrick becomes the first woman to win pole position for a NASCAR Sprint Cup Series race, earning the front starting spot for the Daytona 500.
 A week later, she finished eighth in the actual race, making her the highest placing female driver in the history of the race, which has been run since 1959.

-2013: Country music singer-songwriter Mindy McCready is found dead from a self-inflicted gunshot wound on the front porch of her Heber Springs, Ark., home.
+2013: Country music singer-songwriter Mindy McCready is found dead from a self-inflicted gunshot wound on the front porch of her Heber Springs, Arkansas, home.
 Her death came one month after her boyfriend and the father of her son had taken his own life on the same spot.
 McCready, who had battled years of addiction before he suicide, was best known for hit songs such as "Guys Do It All the Time," "Ten Thousand Angels" and "A Girl's Gotta Do (What a Girl's Gotta Do)."

 2008: Kosovo declares itself an independent state in defiance of Serbia and Russia.
 Over the following days, a number of countries, including the United States, Turkey, Albania, Croatia, Germany, Italy, France and the United Kingdom, announced their recognition, despite protests by Russia and others in the United Nations.
 Pictured is the "Newborn" monument in the capital city of Pristina that was inaugurated for the announcement of Kosovo's independence, which has been repainted with flags of the countries that have since recognized the country.